List of Dragon Ball characters: Kai

 The Kaiō (界王), referred to as Lords of Worlds in Viz's English manga and the Kai in the English anime dub, are upper-level gods of the Dragon Ball multiverse.
 There are five at a time; one presiding over each of the four quadrants of the universe and the last, the Dai Kaiō (大界王), overseeing them all.
 The Kai reside in the heavens and are responsible for the lower-level deities who rule over individual planets.
-Later in the series, it is revealed that there are Supreme Kai, who are in charge of the Kai.
+Above the five Kais there are Supreme Kai, or Lords of Lords, who are in charge of the Kai.
 It is possible for an individual Kai to be promoted to the rank of the Supreme Kai after a period of training as an apprentice; for example, Zamasu was the former North Kaiō (北の界王, Kita no Kaiō) of Universe 10 prior to being chosen by the ruling Supreme Kai of Universe 10 as his apprentice and eventual successor.

-The North Kai of Universe 7, named King Kai in the English anime dub and as the Lord of the Northern Worlds in the Viz Media localization, trains Goku after his self-sacrifice to defeat Raditz, and eventually trains Yamcha, Tien Shinhan, Chiaotzu, and Piccolo.
-He is the only other Kai to appear in the original manga besides the South Kaiō (南の界王, Minami no Kaiō), and as such is usually simply referred to as Kaiō-sama (界王様) or Northern King Kai.
+The North Kai of Universe 7, named King Kai in the English anime dub and as the Lord of the Northern Galaxy in the Viz Media localization, trains Goku after his self-sacrifice to defeat Raditz, and eventually trains Yamcha, Tien Shinhan, Chiaotzu, and Piccolo.
+He is the only other Kai to appear in the original manga besides the South Kaiō (南の界王, Minami no Kaiō), and as such is usually simply referred to as Kaiō-sama (界王様), the Lord of Worlds (in the Viz Media localization), or King Kai.
 King Kai trains dead fighters that were allowed to keep their bodies if they manage to reach his small planet at the end of Serpent Road (蛇の道, Hebi no Michi).
-Before training any students, he forces them to appeal to his strange sense of humor and catch his pet monkey Bubbles (バブルス); in the anime, they must also hit the flying cricket Gregory (グレゴリー) with a mallet.
+Before training any students, he forces them to appeal to his strange sense of humor and catch his pet monkey Bubbles (バブルス, Baburusu); in the anime, they must also hit the flying cricket Gregory (グレゴリー, Guregorī) with a mallet.
 King Kai provides Goku with martial arts training and two of his own techniques: the Genki-Dama (元気玉) and the Kaiō-ken (界王拳), which he himself was never able to master.
 He continues to help Goku and his friends throughout the series, lending his planet locating and telecommunicating abilities for their use.
 When Goku brings a self-destructing Cell to his planet, the explosion kills King Kai and Bubbles, and destroys his planet.
 As he is already in the afterlife, he only gains a halo, and in the anime appears to settle down on the Dai Kai's planet.
 He is voiced by Jōji Yanami in Japanese media until episode twelve of Dragon Ball Super, where Naoki Tatsuta took over the role, Don Brown and Dave Ward in the Ocean dub, Sean Schemmel in the Funimation dub, and Michael McConnohie in the Bang Zoom!
 Entertainment dub.